By Staff Writer

-Global health professionals may study HIV, malaria, cholera, and other large-scale epidemics, as well as vaccines, treatments, and other ways to mitigate their spread.
-Others collaborate with national and community leaders, governmental agencies, relief organizations, and other groups in order to promote medical awareness and healthy living.
-Regardless of specific day-to-day duties, every job within the global health sector is concentrated in data-driven research and educational outreach.
+Global health professionals may study HIV, malaria, cholera, and other large-scale epidemics, along with vaccines, treatments, and other ways to mitigate their spread.
+Others collaborate with national and community leaders, governmental agencies, and relief organizations to promote medical awareness and healthy living.
+Regardless of their specific day-to-day duties, every job within the global health sector focuses on data-driven research and educational outreach.

-Since just about any kind of public health professional can do their work on a global scale, there are no reliable salary averages for this position.
-Please refer to our other career pages to compare the salary ranges of different types of public health officials.
+Since just about any kind of public health professional can perform their work on a global scale, there are no reliable salary averages for this position.
+Please refer to our other career pages to compare the salary ranges of public health officials.

 Working in Global Health

 Global health careers require different education and training based on job responsibilities and expected outcomes.
 Due to the medical and research nature of the work, many global health jobs require applicants to possess a master's degree or higher.
 Common degree areas include public health, international relations and global studies, tropical medicine, and environmental health.
 Common specializations within these include epidemiology, environmental health, or health promotion and communications.

 The Association of Schools and Programs of Public Health maintains a membership of 128 schools in seven countries that offer approved public health degrees.
 Students should consider starting their research by reviewing member schools.